 My work is kind of like a detective.
 A rock detective!
 Each sand grain has a special chemical make up, almost like DNA for sand!
 By analysing this chemistry I can trace the individual sandstone grains back to the mountains they originally came from.
 Once I know where they came from I can tell which way they travelled and if it was by wind or by water.
 By doing this I can imagine very old environments, that don’t exist any more.

 This is me using a very powerful microscope to analyse the chemistry of the sandstone.

 This picture is a sandstone under that big microscope.
 The various colours tell me about the chemistry of each grain.
 The grains are also called minerals.
 Minerals make up every single rock on the planet but some minerals are only found in some rocks.
 So when I know the minerals and the chemistry of the minerals I can tell which rocks they came from!

-My Typical Day: My typical day involves looking down lots of different types of microscopes at pieces of sandstone.
+My typical day involves looking down lots of different types of microscopes at pieces of sandstone.
 Some days I even use a laser to blast the sandstone apart into it's smallest pieces so I can analyse the chemistry!

 Most days I work in an office at my computer looking at all the chemical data I have collected from sandstones and trying to figure out what it all means!